FlorianH/geektar/readme.txt

+!
+Warning: This code is very old and has not been maintained for a long time.
+You probably do not want to use this anymore.

 == Notice ==

 This small script is hardly documented and I am really sorry for that.
 When I have time I will come back and refactor my code plus add all the necessary comments.